 These nuggets are vegan and free from gluten, soy, corn, sugar, and artificial everything.
 The unbreaded ones are also free from nuts (although I do use a bit of sesame oil, but that’s a seed.
 Right?)
 Today I served them with potato wedges (baked), my homemade BBQ sauce, and a side salad.

 This recipe does require a little advanced prep-work.
 I usually put them together about 2-2.5 hours before I intend to cook them.
 They need to cool in the refrigerator in order for them to firm up properly.
 They aren’t difficult to make though!
 You only have mix all the ingredients in a sauce pan and stir until it gets very thick (it will remain clumpy so no worries!)
 After that you shape the nuggets.
 The key is to work quickly while also not getting burned.
 They firm up pretty fast and once they do it’s not very easy to mold them.
 Next you can bread them if you like.
 Refrigerate, fry or bake, then done!
 Below is what they look like after I’ve formed them but before I cooked them (Side note, they don’t taste all that good before you cook them.
-I promise they are tasty after they’ve been baked or fried!)
+I promise they are tasty after they’ve been baked or fried!
+The half on the left were breaded so if you aren’t breading them, don’t worry that yours look different.)

 If you try this recipe be sure to let me know how you like it!
 Feel free to comment with any questions. 🙂